“Steps from the sea, an uber-cool island hideaway oozing Cycladic charm; perfect for couples and young families”

-The smallest are actually a generous 35sqm: Doubles (with garden view) and Premier Standards (with sea view).
-The sea views in our airy and spotless Premier Standard Room were amazing, and it felt so light you almost had to wear shades indoors.
-Junior Suites are larger (42sqm), with separate living areas and a sofabed for a child; Junior Pool Suites also have small private pools on their terrace.
-If you’re a family of 4-6, splash out on one of the huge Family Pool Suites – almost its own villa with private pool.
+The smallest are actually a generous 35sqm: Deluxes (with garden view) and Elegant Sea View Rooms.
+The vistas from our airy and spotless Elegant Sea View Room were amazing, and it felt so light you almost had to wear shades indoors.
+Junior Suites are larger (42sqm), with separate living areas and a sofabed for a child; Mediterranean Sea View Suites with Private Pool also have small private pools on their terrace.
+If you’re a family of 4-6, splash out on one of the huge Grand Sea View Suites with Private Pool – almost its own villa.
 Fabulous.

 Some rooms face the gardens, others the sea; most have a private balcony or terrace.
 All are air-conditioned and serviced daily.
 Expect spacious footprints, super-comfy beds, a table and a kitchen surface with sink (but no cooking facilities).
 Bathrooms have showers, tubs and Korres toiletries.
 Nespresso machines are provided in the suites.

 - Air conditioning

 The hotel’s Lure Seafood Restaurant is small and intimate - and the innovative Aegean cuisine is the best on the island.